The Super Bowl is one of the biggest annual sporting events in America. This year, it takes place on Feb. 11 in Las Vegas, Nevada.

 A massive 330,000 visitors are expected to travel to the city for the event, making an estimated $600 million impact on the local economy, according to the Las Vegas Convention and Visitors Authority.

 Most of the world is focused on the game being played between the San Franciso 49ers and Kansas City Chiefs.
-However, law enforcement and important organizations are focused on fighting human trafficking.
+However, law enforcement and important organizations are focused on fighting human trafficking at the Super Bowl.

 When it comes to Super Bowl human trafficking statistics, there is no data to support reports of this crime increasing around the game each year.
 However, it is widely believed that human trafficking typically occurs more often in the shadow of large events.